Gebatzens/galaxy-scout/README.md

 ```
 ./gradlew android:run
 ```

-If you're on Windows, you'll need to replace ./gradlew with gradlew.bat
+On Windows you have to replace ./gradlew with gradlew.bat